Pat Saward

-Patrick Saward (17 August 1928 – 20 September 2002) was a professional footballer in the English football League and for the Republic of Ireland.
-He died of Alzheimer's disease in 2002.
+Patrick Saward (17 August 1928 – 20 September 2002) was an Irish professional footballer in the English football League and for the Republic of Ireland.

 Career

 Club

 Playing as an amateur for Crystal Palace, Saward joined non-league club Beckenham Town, where he started his senior career.
 In 1951, before he joined Millwall as a professional.
 He made 118 league appearances for Millwall before joining Aston Villa for £10,000 in the summer of 1955.
 During his time at Villa Park he won the FA Cup and the Second Division championship in 1960.
 He joined Huddersfield Town in 1961, playing 59 league games for the club.
 In October 1963, Saward signed for Crawley Town.

 International

 He played at an international level for the Republic of Ireland, winning 18 caps.

 Managerial career

 After retiring as a player, Saward joined the youth team coaching staff at Coventry City, before becoming assistant manager to Jimmy Hill at the club.
 In July 1970, Saward was appointed manager of Brighton & Hove Albion, winning promotion to the Second Division in 1972.
 In October 1973, following a bottom placed finish and relegation back to the Third Division, Saward was sacked and replaced by Brian Clough.
 Following his spell at Brighton, Saward coached in Saudi Arabia, as well as managing Emirati club Al-Nasr.